darwino/darwino-documentation/Developer Guide/JavaScript APIs 2. Generic APIs.md

  Promises can be chained.

- Some functions, such as getDatabase(), will return a promise, while others, such as getStore() will return a real value.
-There is no way to differentiate between the two type other than the fact that if a function has a parameter called “header” then it is an asynchronous function and will return a promise.
+ Some functions, such as getDatabase(), will return a promise, while others, such as getStore(), will return a real value.
+There is no way to differentiate between the two types other than the fact that if a function has a parameter called “header” then it is an asynchronous function and will return a promise.

  The [Darwino Playground](http://playground.darwino.com/playground.nsf/JavaScriptSnippets.xsp#snippet=/Json%20Store/Async) is a resource for examples of synchronous and asynchronous calls and promise handling.